Cray-HPE/docs-csm/500-UAS-UAI-ADMIN-AND-USER-GUIDE.md

   Warning  FailedMount  114s                   kubelet, ncn-w001  Unable to attach or mount volumes: unmounted volumes=[broker-sssd-config broker-entrypoint broker-sshd-config], unattached volumes=[optcraype optlmod etcprofiled optr optforgelicense broker-sssd-config lustre timezone optintel optmodulefiles usrsharelmod default-token-58t5p optarmlicenceserver optcraycrayucx slurm-config opttoolworks optnvidiahpcsdk munge-key optamd opttotalview optgcc opttotalviewlicense broker-entrypoint broker-sshd-config etccrayped opttotalviewsupport optcraymodulefilescrayucx optforge usrlocalmodules varoptcraypepeimages]: timed out waiting for the condition
 ```

 This produces a lot of output, all of which can be useful for diagnosis, but a good place to start is in the `Events` section at the bottom.
 Notice the warnings here about volumes whose secrets and configmaps are not found.
-In this case, that means the UAI can't start because it was started in legacy mode without a default UAI class, and some of the volumes configured in the UAS are in the `uas` namespace to support localization of broker UAIs and cannot be found in the `user` namespace.
+In this case, that means the UAI cannot start because it was started in legacy mode without a default UAI class, and some of the volumes configured in the UAS are in the `uas` namespace to support localization of broker UAIs and cannot be found in the `user` namespace.
 To solve this particular problem, the best move would be to configure a default UAI class with the correct volume list in it, delete the UAI and allow the user to try creating it again using the default class.

 Other problems can usually be quickly identified using this and other information found in the output from the `kubectl describe pod` command.